oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    **Application Privacy**: You can leave it as **Public**

+   *Note: If you named your application ASCVD Risk Calculator then your application alias will be **ASCVD-RISK-CALCULATOR***

    **Redirect URI**: If you use [apex.oracle.com](apex.oracle.com), make sure  to update the following link with the required data `https://apex.oracle.com/pls/apex/r/YOUR-WORKSPACE/YOUR-APP-ALIAS/index`, it should result in a link like this: `https://apex.oracle.com/pls/apex/r/livelabstutorials/ascvd-risk/index`

    **SMART® Launch URI**: If you use [apex.oracle.com](apex.oracle.com), make sure  to update the following link with the required data `https://apex.oracle.com/pls/apex/r/YOUR-WORKSPACE/YOUR-APP-ALIAS/LAUNCH-PAGE-ALIAS`, it should result in a link like this: `https://apex.oracle.com/pls/apex/r/livelabstutorials/ascvd-risk/launch`